-Attribution is now being widely recognized as central to the future of digital marketing, and is quickly rising in the ranks for many as a top marketing priority.
+Attribution is now being widely recognized as central to the future of digital marketing and is quickly rising in the ranks for many as a top marketing priority.
 In 2017, almost “75 percent of marketers find attribution critical or very important to their programs’ success”.

-Today, there are many different approaches to attribution being utilized from business to business, ranging from basic to the really advanced.
+Today, there are many different approaches to attribution being utilized from business to business, ranging from basic to really advanced.
 However, there are still many limitations on accuracy — with each approach offering its own strengths and weaknesses.

 Understanding these limitations should help marketers choose the appropriate attribution solution, analyze results, and improve action derived from generated insights and recommendations.
 Even so, the consumers’ path to purchase has grown in its complexity, with many conversion paths occurring over multiple sessions and multiple marketing channels.

 How can you effectively attribute value to each channel?
 Here are a few of the biggest attribution challenges marketers encounter.

 Single Touch Attribution Is Flawed.
 Most people are moving away from single-touch attribution and trying to fill in the gaps of the customer journey with a few variations of the traditional multi-touch models.
 Still, there are some issues regarding how each interaction is weighed with multi-touch models.
 Another solution is watching how a lead moves through the journey, the number of touchpoints it takes to bring them to conversion, and the amount of time required to convert a lead.
 At this point, marketers can calculate the cost of a closed lead and determine the ROI on marketing efforts.